Obrifold del Pezzo surfaces in $\mathbb P^1 \times \mathbb P^1\times \mathbb P^1$ format: Computer search and sporadic examples

 \subsection{Acknowledgments}

-I am thankful to Alexander Kasprzyk for useful discussions.
-I would like to acknowledge the support provided by the IRC Intelligent and Secure System at the King Fahd University of Petroleum and Minerals through project No. INSS2308.
+I am thankful to Alexander Kasprzyk for useful discussions and to referees for their comments that helped improved the exposition of the article.
+I am also thankful to the anonymous referees for the careful reading of the manuscript that lead to the improvement of the exposition of this article.
+I would like to acknowledge the support provided by the IRC Intelligent and Secure System at the King Fahd University of Petroleum and Minerals through Project No. INSS2308.